 The Fiver Challenge is not only about creating a business but it is also about making a positive difference to young people, in schools and local communities.
 What better way to showcase this than with a competition?

-Throughout June/July 2016 there will be weekly competitions to keep young people excited, engaged and motivated.
+Throughout June 2018 there will be weekly competitions to keep pupils engaged and motivated.
 These are simple to enter and aim to showcase all the hard work that teams are doing.

 The weekly competitions are linked to different stages of the business set-up and only require an upload of image or video clip.

-For this reason, it is essential we are given permission to use images of students on our website.
-If we do not have this permission, participants will not be able to enter the competitions.
+For this reason, it is essential we are given permission to use images of students on our website or participants will not be able to enter the competitions.

-The final competition will be based on the completed student logbooks.
-Whilst we hope that all participants will enter the competition, only three logbooks per school can be entered to the national final.
-Teachers are asked to shortlist from all their teams and submit the best three log books for national entry.
-All pledges must be repaid to be able to enter the competition.
+The national competition will be based on the completed student logbooks.
+Whilst we hope that all participants will have the opportunity to enter the competition, only 3 logbooks per school can be entered for the national final.
+Teachers are asked to shortlist from all their teams and submit the best 3 log books for national entry.

-Judges from the business world will look at the student logbooks and choose the winners according to criteria; including levels of enterprise and entrepreneurship demonstrated, the journey travelled and community engagement.
+Judges will look at the student logbooks plus supporting photos/evidence and choose the winners according to criteria; including levels of enterprise and teamwork demonstrated and community engagement.